 Montezuma Castle is a cluster of dwellings tucked into a mountain that has survived for over 700 years.
 It’s now a breathtaking Arizona wonder that’s a national monument and an insight into pre-Columbian cultures.

 About a 90-minute drive north of Phoenix (take the I-17 N), Montezuma Castle makes a great day trip for exploring Arizona’s history and nature.

 Start at the visitor’s center and the small exhibit about the Southern Sinagua, a pre-Columbian culture that once thrived here and built the dwellings.
-The collection includes pottery and tools for grinding corn that showcase the daily life of the Sinagua.
+The collection includes pottery and tools for grinding corn that showcases the daily life of Sinagua.

 European colonizers assumed the dwellings were connected to the famous Aztec emperor, so Montezuma Castle got its inaccurate name.

 But Montezuma Castle is a cluster of expertly built dwellings accessed by a series of ladders.
-The dwellings have survived for centuries inside a natural alcove that protected them from the harsh elements.
+The dwellings have survived inside a natural alcove that protected them from harsh elements for centuries.

 Wupatki National Monument